 There are theories about why alcohol cravings occur.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) selected these models of craving to illustrate why people succumb to alcohol abuse and alcoholism:

 Alcohol’s ability to produce an elevated mood or to help relieve an unpleasant mental state such as stress or anger is at the heart of the reinforcement model.
 Reinforcement is an unconscious learning process that leads to the repetition of a behavior (such as drinking) that produces a positive experience.
 Over time, environmental triggers, events, and emotions that are consistently associated with drinking alcohol can produce a similar response as powerfully as alcohol itself.
-These cues can include the sight of a bar, liquor store, being in the company of friends who drink, or being exposed to alcohol itself.
+These cues can include the sight of a bar,a liquor store, being in the company of friends who drink, or being exposed to alcohol itself.

 Alcohol use becomes habitual and requires little conscious effort or attention.
 That is the cognitive processing model.
 With cognitive processing, craving represents the effort involved in mobilizing conscious problem-solving skills needed to block the automatic drinking behavior.
 Such a situation may occur when a drinker finds that his favorite bar is unexpectedly closed.
 Similarly, following treatment, a person who is addicted to alcohol and motivated to remain abstinent might experience cravings while consciously attempting to avoid the cues and triggers in their environment.